Kaustav-Sen/Mol2Vec/README.md

   - TheoreticalSMI.smi (All molecules)
   - TheoreticalSMI_Pruned.smi (Only molecules that could be processed)

-All pkl files have preprocessed data
+All .pkl files have preprocessed data

 Data table - "Theoretical Database.csv"